manchandasahil/Codility/README.md

 Thankyou!

+Please not that for now if we put two events at the same location, my program considers those two and return the cheapest first, but if needed this functionality can easily be altered as per requirements.

 QnA's
 1. How might you change your program if you needed to support multiple events at the same location?